jieunsophia/Jieun_Research/README.md

-### Welcome to Jieun's research in Econometrics and Machine-Learning!
+### Welcome to Jieun's research in econometrics and machine-learning!
 #### [Folder name] Full title (sole-authored or coauthors if any), *Publisher*, Link
 --------------------------------------------------------------
 (Chronological order)